absoluteDumbass/discord-shit/README.md

 Me and the WorldBox server uses [MEE6](https://mee6.xyz/en/) to manage and get levels of the members.

 # Gameplay
-If you see this, then the website is still in an Alpha stage where the development is focused on functionalities and behind the scene stuff.
+If you see this, then the website is still in an Alpha stage where the development is focused on behind the scene stuff.

 ### You currently can only:
 - Select and deselect provinces